Home General country informationMexico – General info

 Geography:

-Mexico is bordered to the north by the US, to the northwest by the Gulf of California, to the west by the Pacific, to the south by Guatemala and Belize, and to the east by the Gulf of Mexico and the Caribbean Sea.
+Mexico is bordered by the United States to the north, the Gulf of California to the northwest, the Pacific Ocean to the west, Guatemala and Belize to the south, and the Gulf of Mexico and the Caribbean Sea to the east.
 In the south, Mexico occupies half of the Central American land bridge.
-The landscape diversity of Mexico ranges from wetlands to deserts and jungle-covered plains to alpine vegetation.
+Mexico’s landscape diversity ranges from wetlands to deserts and jungle-covered plains to alpine vegetation.

-Much of the country is made up of a 1000-2500m high plateau bounded by the Pacific and Atlantic Ocean through the mountain ranges of the Sierra Madre Occidental and the Sierra Madre Oriental.
+Much of the country consists of a 1000-2500 m high highland, bordered by the Pacific and Atlantic Oceans by the Sierra Madre Occidental and Sierra Madre Oriental mountain ranges.
 The northern part of the plateau, which accounts for 40% of Mexico’s total area, is barren and sparsely populated.
-In the south of the highlands runs a volcanic mountain range that extends from the Sierra Volcánica in the west through the valley of Mexico to Veracruz on the east coast.
-Mighty mountains rise here, some of which, like the 5700 m high Pico de Orizaba and the Popocatépetl, are still active volcanoes.
-Here live 50% of the population.
+In the south of the highlands runs a volcanic mountain range that stretches from the Sierra Volcánica in the west through the valley of Mexico to Veracruz on the east coast.
+Mighty mountains rise here, some of which, such as the 5700 m high Pico de Orizaba and the Popocatépetl, are still active volcanoes.
+50% of the population lives here.

-Further south on the slopes and plains of the sparsely populated isthmus Tehuantepec is farmed.
-The east and the Yucatán peninsula are shallow, with 75% of annual rainfall falling in this area.
-On the northwest coast, opposite the Baja California Peninsula, on the southwest coast of Bahía de Campeche and on the Yucatán Peninsula, there are many lagoons and wetlands.
+Further south, on the slopes and plains of the sparsely populated Tehuantepec isthmus, agriculture is practiced.
+The east and the Yucatán Peninsula are flat, 75% of the annual rainfall falls in this area.
+There are many lagoons and wetlands on the northwest coast, opposite the Baja California peninsula, on the southwest coast of Bahía de Campeche and on the Yucatán Peninsula.

-Presidential Federal Republic since 1917.
-Constitution of 1917, last constitutional amendment 1994. bicameral parliament (Congreso de la Unión).
-The 128 deputies of the Senate (Camara de Senadores) are elected for six years, the 500 members of the House of Representatives (Camara Federal de Diputados) for three years.
-Head of State and Government: Vicente Fox Quesada, since 2000.
-The executive power lies with the President, who appoints the Cabinet.
-His term of office coincides with that of the Senate.
+Presidential Federal Republic since 1917, constitution of 1917, last constitutional amendment in 1994.
+The 128 members of the Senate (Camara de Senadores) are elected for six years, the 500 members of the Chamber of Deputies (Camara Federal de Diputados) for three years.
+Head of state and government: Vicente Fox Quesada, since 2000.
+Executive power lies with the president, who appoints the cabinet.
+His term of office overlaps with that of the Senate.
 Each state has its own governor and an elected House of Representatives.
-Independence proclamation 1810 (former Spanish colony).
+Proclamation of independence in 1810 (former Spanish colony).

 Language:

-Official language is Spanish, as colloquial language it is interspersed with Aztec loanwords.
-Besides, there are over 80 Indo-languages; the most important are Náhuatl, Maya and Mixteco.
-About 8% of the population speak only native American languages.
+The official language is Spanish, as a colloquial language it is interspersed with Aztec loanwords.
+In addition, there are over 80 Indian languages; the most important are Náhuatl, Maya and Mixteco.
+About 8% of the population speaks only Indian languages.
 English is spoken in the larger cities.

 Religion:

-South, Central and Eastern Mexico, Mexico City (Central Standard Time): CET – 7th Sunday in April to last Sunday in October: CET – 6 (summer time = standard time CET (winter time in Central Europe) – 6 hours difference to Central Europe is in summer and winter respectively -7 hours.
+Southern, Central and Eastern Mexico, Mexico City (Central Standard Time): CET – 7th First Sunday in April to last Sunday in October: CET – 6 (Daylight Saving Time = Standard Time CET (Winter Time in Central Europe) – 6 hours.

-Baja California Sur and the West Coast to Puerto Vallarta – (Mountain Standard Time): CET – 8th Sunday in April to last Sunday in October: CET – 7 (summer time = standard time CET (winter time in Central Europe) – 7 hours difference to Central Europe is in summer and winter respectively -8 hours.
+Baja California Sur and the west coast to Puerto Vallarta – (Mountain Standard Time): CET – 8.
+First Sunday in April to last Sunday in October: CET – 7 hours (Daylight Saving Time = Standard Time CET (Winter Time in Central Europe) – 7 hours.

-Baja California Norte – (Pacific Standard Time): CET – 9th Sunday in April to last Sunday in October: CET – 8 (daylight saving time = standard time CET (winter time in Central Europe) – 8 hours difference to Central Europe in summer and winter each -9 hours
+Baja California Norte – (Pacific Standard Time): CET – 9th First Sunday in April to last Sunday in October: CET – 8 (Daylight Saving Time = Standard Time CET) – 8 hours.

 Money – Currency: